DrKazza/attributeSelector/README.md

 │  │  ├─ ...
 │  ├─ ...

 This is really important, since the scripts imports the traits based on the folder structure.
+Filenames don't need to be unique.

 The program will ask you for a number of inputs - if you add the option --save-config then any of them marked *onetime* will only need to be specified the first time you run the program